openfaas-incubator/java-afterburn/README.md

-# java-openfaas-fast-fork
+# java-afterburn

+## Status

+AfterBurn is in incubation under the [of-watchdog project](https://github.com/openfaas-incubator/of-watchdog).
+It is due to be deprecated by the HTTP mode for the of-watchdog.

+## Description

-Java running in Fast Fork mode on OpenFaaS
+Java running in AfterburnMode mode on OpenFaaS

 * For notes on how this works please see the `Optimizing for performance` section of the Watchdog notes: